sensity-ai/helm-charts/charts/sensity-api/Readme.md

 The following table shows a brief description for the configuration of Sensity API and the common values available between products.
 You will find a more extended description of every field in the `values.yaml` of each subchart.
-Be aware that some products have extra configurations.
-Refer to its Readme.md and values file for more information.

 Moreover, note this configuration is per-product, so you will have to prepend the product name before.
 For example, if you want to configure the